 As a wildlife artist I paint some of natures most threatened and vulnerable creatures because it is important we are aware of the critical issues they face to survive.
 In a world where their habitat undergoes profound change we must care about what happens to them and do more to protect them.

 I paint to show in my own way the extraordinary beauty and wonder of animals and bring about awareness and appreciation of their existence.
 To communicate that animals are not just commodities to be exploited, to be used or treated with disregard.
 One day they may be lost to the world forever and what a tragedy that would be.

 Early in my painting life American wildlife artist the great Bob Kuhn particularly inspired me with his combination of distinct painting style and evocative story telling.
 My goal is to do that too.

 In May 2014 four male lions were confiscated by the Belgian Government from "Zavatta" a travelling French Circus who were performing in the City of Luik; a french speaking area of Belgium.

 The reason they were confiscated was that since March 2014, Belgian Law forbids the use of wild animals in circuses.
 Despite Government Inspectors of Animal Welfare warning the circus of this fact on 3 occasions, the circus simply laughed at the officials and refused to stop performing......read more

-Last year I was thrilled to donate one of my paintings to help raise funds to create a permanent home for 4 lions rescued from a zoo in Belgium.
+I was thrilled to donate one of my paintings to help raise funds to create a permanent home for 4 lions rescued from a zoo in Belgium.
 We artists have the power to drive a strong message about what is happening to wildlife and the habitats that need protecting to ensure their survival.